-Key outcome 2020 strategic target Principle of 2020 strategic target Key actions 1.1 Increased peak period public transport mode share Public transport accounts for at least 23 million peak period trips per annum (17.5 million in 2008/09) Public transport accounts for at least 21% of all region wide journey to work trips (17% in 2006) Continue significant growth in public transport use, taking account of current trends and projections Continue significant growth in public transport mode share New Matangi trains Improved rail infrastructure and reliability Extend rail services to Waikanae Bus priority measures and continuous bus replacements Real time information Advocate for adequate public transport funding from government Fare policy Advocate for road pricing 2.1 Increased mode share for pedestrians and cyclists Increase active mode use to at least 30% of all trips in urban areas.
-(25% for 2004-08) Continue significant growth in active mode use Improve walking and cycling facilities Behaviour change and other travel planning programmes Active modes account for at least 16% of region wide journey to work trips (13% in 2006) Continue significant growth in the use of active modes for journey to work trips Advocate for higher priority of pedestrian and cyclist road safety funding 3.1 Reduced greenhouse gas emissions Transport generated CO 2 emissions will be maintained below year 2001 levels (1,057 kilotonnes in 2001; and 1,084 in 2009) Hold the line despite population and economic growth Advocate for improved fuel efficiency and for alternative fuels Promote mode shift to public transport, walking, and cycling as well as alternatives to travel (eg. Broadband) Create and promote travel plans for businesses and schools Build infrastructure that supports electric vehicles
+Key outcome 2020 strategic target Principle of 2020 strategic target Key actions 1.1 Increased peak period public transport mode Public transport accounts for at least 23 million peak period trips per annum Continue significant growth in public transport use, taking New Matangi trains share (17.4 million in 2009/10) account of current trends and Improved rail infrastructure and reliability projections Extend rail services to Waikanae Refurbish or replace the Ganz Mavag units Public transport accounts for at least 21% of all region wide journey to work trips (17% in 2006) Continue significant growth in public transport mode share Bus priority measures and other supporting road network improvements Continuous bus replacements Real time information Advocate for adequate public transport funding from government Fare policy Advocate for road pricing 2.1 Increased mode share for pedestrians and Increase active mode use to at least 30% of all trips in urban areas.
+(26% for Continue significant growth in active mode use Improve walking and cycling facilities cyclists 2005-09) Behaviour change and other travel planning programmes Active modes account for at least 16% of region wide journey to work trips (13% in 2006) Continue significant growth in the use of active modes for journey to work trips Advocate for higher priority of pedestrian and cyclist road safety funding 3.1 Reduced greenhouse gas emissions Transport generated CO 2 emissions will be maintained below year 2001 levels Hold the line despite population and economic growth Advocate for improved fuel efficiency and for alternative fuels (1,057 kilotonnes in 2001; and 1,0 96 in 2009) Promote mode shift to public transport, walking, and cycling as well as alternatives to travel (e.g. Broadband)